koopjs/koop-provider-github/README.md

 # Install

-Source providers such as `koop-github` require that you first install koop.
+Koop providers require that you first install Koop.
 For information on using Koop, see https://github.com/esri/koop.

 You can add `koop-github` to your Koop server's dependencies by installing it with npm and adding it to your package.json like so: